Enable SSH on Raspberry Pi OS Without a Monitor

 1. With the Raspberry Pi Imager open, you will need to have your chosen OS and storage device selected, as we have below.

-2. Now that you are within the settings page, you can enable SSH for your Raspberry Pi without attaching a monitor.
+4. Now that you are within the service page, you can enable SSH for your Raspberry Pi without attaching a monitor.
+All you need to do is tick the checkbox next to the “Enable SSH” label (1.).

-Finally, once both SSH is enabled and you have set a username and password, click the “Save
+Finally, once SSH is enabled and you have set a username and password, click the “Save” Button (2.)

 Conclusion